Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 I was transformed by being entrusted with carefully guarded ancient and modern Knowledge.

-I was transformed by being invited into the hearts and homes of indigenous communities and tribes in the Americas, Europe, Africa, and Asia.
+I was transformed by being invited into the hearts and lives of indigenous individuals, communities and tribes in the Americas, Europe, Africa, and Asia.

+I was transformed by the vivid dichotomy of living through times of both tremendous unearned wealth, privilege, and favor, and times of suffering, injustice, and ostracization.

-I was also transformed by being betrayed and left for dead by those who Society had always assured me were there to aid and protect me, a story which I will briefly relate next.
+I was transformed by being betrayed and left for dead by those who Society had always assured me were there to aid and protect me.

 I was transformed by the journey through the absolute Underworld that followed.

-I was transformed by fighting Hell and not allowing it swallow me on the many, many days and nights of terror where death beckoned as the sweetest and most merciful release.
+I was transformed by fighting through the Underworld and not allowing it swallow me or my family on the many, many days and nights of terror where death beckoned as the sweetest and most merciful release.

-And I was transformed by the process of having to experientially discover how to reemerge from the Depths with clarity, conviction, and the willingness to sacrifice it all again, in service of One and All, without bitterness, resentment, or envy, our of Love and Compassion for All Creation.
+And I was transformed by the process of having to experientially discover how to reemerge from the Depths with clarity, conviction, and the willingness to suffer and sacrifice it all again, in service of One and All, without bitterness, resentment, or envy, out of Love and Compassion for All Creation.

 And so I ask that if I share a Perspective that seems foreign to you, please stop and listen and discern.
-Maybe there is something in it of [[Value]].
-And I commit to honor and do the same with you.
+Maybe there is something in it of [[Value]], that may be useful or even crucial to our Survival and Success.
+And I commit to honor and do the same with you, for I know that [[The Spirit]] that creates and sustains the Universe is living within you.

 ### Pain, Suffering, and Betrayal